Giving Sum Grant Applications

 - Time: Members can serve as high-impact volunteers.

 - Voice: Members can use their collective voice to advocate for a cause or mission.

-- Money: Each member contributes $500 toward a pooled grant fund that is distributed annually.
+- Money: Each member contributes up to $317 toward a pooled grant fund that is distributed annually.

-Eligible not-for-profit organizations may submit one application to request a grant of $50,000 (Money), volunteer hours (Time), and advocacy efforts (Voice) from Giving Sum to support general operations or special projects in one of Giving Sum's Focus Areas.
+Eligible not-for-profit organizations may submit one application to request a grant of $20,000 (money), volunteer hours (time), and advocacy efforts (voice) from Giving Sum to support general operations or special projects.
 Preference will be given to applications that meaningfully and creatively engage Giving Sum members in innovative, high-impact initiatives.

-In 2013, Giving Sum chose three new focus areas that are relevant to central Indiana and to our members.
-Giving Sum will focus on THREE critical focus areas selected by our members.
-Any nonprofit that meets our eligibility requirements and whose mission, program or services addresses one of the three focus areas listed below is eligible to apply.
+Any not-for-profit that meets our eligibility requirements and whose mission, program or services addresses one of the focus areas listed below is eligible to apply.
 Giving Sum encourages creative approaches to addressing these issues and welcomes applications from diverse disciplines.